-The L1 visa is a non-immigrant visa that allows a US or foreign organization that has offices in both the US and abroad to transfer an employee to the US for a period of up to three years.
+The L1 visa is a non-immigrant visa that allows the US or foreign organization that has offices in both the US and abroad to transfer an employee to the US for a period of up to three years.
 To be eligible, the candidate must be a bona fide employee of the organization and have a managerial or executive role or a specialized category.
-Once in the US, the employee must work with the parent, branch, affiliate or subsidiary office of the same company.
+Once in the US, the employee must work with the parent, branch, affiliate, or subsidiary office of the same company.
 This Visa can be extended in the process called “L1 Visa Extension”.

 One of the most crucial factors that determine the success of your L1 visa application is the business plan.
 Since the L1 visa has rigorous requirements, L1 visa business plan feasibility is the key to a successful petition.